SeleniumHQ/selenium-maven-release-test/readme.md

 mvn -Dselenium.version=2.6.0 test

-This project deliberately fails if you do not specify the version to test
+This project deliberately fails if you do not specify the version to test, and it automaticall